bradzickafoose/Sprint-Challenge--JavaScript/README.md

 - [x] Add TL as collaborator on Github.
 - [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a p ull request before you start working on the project requirements.
+- [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [x] You are now ready to build this project with your preferred IDE
 - [x] Implement the project on your Branch, committing changes regularly.
 - [x] Push commits: git push origin `<firstName-lastName>`.